thephpleague/uri/components/overview.md

 //a PHP Fatal Error is issue or a PHP7+ TypeError is thrown
 ~~~

-<p class="message-warning">Only Url parts objects can be compared with each others, any other object will result in a PHP Fatal Error or a PHP7+ TypeError will be thrown.</p>
+<p class="message-warning">Only Uri parts objects can be compared, any other object will result in a PHP Fatal Error or a PHP7+ TypeError will be thrown.</p>

 ## URI component interface

-<p class="message-info">This interface which extends the <code>UriPart</code> interface is implemented by all URI components classes except for the <code>UserInfo</code> class which does not represent an Uri component.</p>
+<p class="message-info">This interface which extends the <code>UriPart</code> interface is only implemented by URI components classes.</p>

 ~~~php
 <?php